 Katherine Smith, Executive Director

 Katherine received a Master’s degree (MPS) in ecology and theology from Loyola University – a leader in ministry education on behalf of creation care.
 Her extensive experience working in the non-profit sector as a program manager, as well as her time spent living and working in a developing country, have left her with a profound sense of responsibility for the poor and the marginalized, especially those who are adversely affected by climate disruption and environmental degradation.
 As the former Minister of Missions and Faith Formation at Trinity Baptist Church, Conyers, Georgia, Katherine is uniquely situated to lead Baptists and others to a more biblically-based understanding of our responsibility to the created world.
 Katherine currently lives with her husband, Darrell, in the eastern panhandle of West Virginia and is available to speak at your church seminar, retreat, or conference.
+She and her husband attend First Baptist Church, Winchester, Virginia.

 Dr. Timothy Gilbert, President of the Board